Merimetso-Code/FreeRTOSSecurity/Exercise4.md

-# Exercise 4 - Using Memory Management constructs
+# Exercise 4 - Using Memory Management Constructs

 The goal of this exercise is to create, and then debug, a FreeRTOS application that makes use of Memory Management Constructs.